JuliaAttic/ReverseDiffSource.jl/doc/maincall.rst

 Output
 ^^^^^^

-An expression returning a tuple containing the expression value and the derivative at first, second , etc.. order.
+An expression which, when evaluated, will return a tuple containing the expression value and the derivative at first, second , etc.. order.

 Usage